fewlinesco/bamboo_smtp/README.md

 $ mix test
 ```

-Once you've made your additions and mix test passes, go ahead and open a PR!
+Once you've made your additions and `mix test` passes, go ahead and open a Pull Request.